 The fix: Relocate the thermostat.

-Cost: Free if you’re handy (and plan on reusing the same unit), up to $150 for a new programmable unit and somebody to install it.
+Cost: Free if you’re handy (and plan on reusing the same unit); up to $250 for a new programmable unit, plus another $90 for an electrician to install it.

 The fix: Inspect the tube for crimps, clogs, and disconnections.
 Also, if the water flows into a sump basin, ensure that the sump pump is in good working order.

 Cost: Free to clean out blockage; $20 to replace the tube; $40 to $110 for a new condensate sump pump.

 Possible cause: The refrigerant lines aren’t insulated.

-The fix: The outdoor unit is connected to the indoor system by two copper refrigerant lines, which should be covered with an insulating sleeve.
-Make sure that it is.
+The fix: The outdoor unit is connected to the indoor system by two copper refrigerant lines, which should be covered with insulating sleeves.
+Make sure that they are.
 Also, the system may need its refrigerant re-charged.

-Cost: $5 for insulation and up to $150 for a system re-charge.
+Cost: $5 for insulating sleeves; up to $150 for a system re-charge.

 Possible cause: Burnt-out compressor

 The fix: If the compressor fails, the unit won’t run.
 The only fix for this is a costly replacement of the equipment, which includes various small parts, new Freon, and labor.

-Cost: $600 to $1,000.
+Cost: $600 to $1,900.
 It might be wise to replace your air conditioner if it’s more than eight years old, or if the estimated cost of repair is more than 50% of the cost of a new unit.